 In 2022, the PADI AWARE Foundation launched the Adopt the Blue initiative with a vision to create a nimble, active network of underwater sites ready for action across conservation issues and geographies.
-PADI AWARE Foundation, in partnership with Title Sponsor Blancpain and our generous donors, called upon PADI Dive Centers and Resorts (also called PADI Mission Hubs) around the world to adopt their local sites – and they enthusiastically delivered.
-In less than two years, a staggering 2,106 sites in 85 countries were ready to tackle conservation challenges.
+PADI AWARE Foundation, in partnership with Blancpain, called upon PADI Dive Centers, Resorts, and Professionals around the world to adopt their local sites – and they enthusiastically delivered.
+In less than three years, a staggering 2,600+ sites in 115 countries were ready to tackle conservation challenges.

 A coral monitored for bleaching